ragamouf/2024-11-19-ttt-online-AEDT/index.md

 layout: workshop      # DON'T CHANGE THIS.
 root: .               # DON'T CHANGE THIS EITHER.
 curriculum: "Instructor Training" # DON'T CHANGE THIS EITHER.
 (THANK YOU.)
-venue: "FIXME"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Australian Research Data Commons"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "FIXME"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "FIXME"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: "AU"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
-language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
-latitude: "45"        # decimal latitude of training venue (use https://www.latlong.net/)
+latitude: "-33"        # decimal latitude of training venue (use https://www.latlong.net/)
-longitude: "-1"       # decimal longitude of the training venue (use https://www.latlong.net)
+longitude: "151"       # decimal longitude of the training venue (use https://www.latlong.net)
-humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Nov 19-22"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "12pm-4pm AEDT"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2024-11-19      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2024-11-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["FIXME"] # boxed, comma-separated list of trainers' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Liz Stokes, Sara King"] # boxed, comma-separated list of trainers' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]

-helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-contact: ["fixme@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+contact: ["liz.stokes@ardc.edu.au"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:             # optional: URL for the workshop Etherpad if there is one
-eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite:     "https://www.eventbrite.com/e/online-instructor-training-november-19-22-2024-tickets-1007649325257"      # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 <!-- See instructions in the comments below for how to edit specific sections of this workshop template. -->